 As you begin to implement your plan, you’ll track your energy use and emissions regularly.
 Be accountable to yourself and your stakeholders by reporting on your progress.
 Update you plan and goals annually to stay on track.

 Need a hand?
-Optional technical support and expert advice is available.
+Technical support and expert advice is available.
 PACE offers no-cost custom advising for your organization, including greenhouse gas inventories, opportunity assessments, goal-setting support, financial resources, and reporting.
 We’ll be there to support you, every step of the way.
-Contact an advisor at: 303-786-7223 or info@PACEpartners.com
+Join the Challenge or contact an advisor at: 303-786-7223 or info@PACEpartners.com